-To get the best possible idea of the 2022 vintage, we began taking maturity samples from our 80 plots on August 16th, with 2 analyses per week per plot, in order to determine the optimum harvest date for each plot.
-2022 will be early, and each sector will require a detailed maturity analysis.
-The state of health is superb, and everything is in place to achieve perfect phenolic ripeness.
+To get the full picture of the 2024 vintage, we started taking maturity samples from our 80 plots on 2nd September, with 2 analyses per week per plot, to determine the optimum harvest date for each plot.
+The 2024 vintage will be heterogeneous, and each sector will require a detailed analysis of its ripeness.
+During the 1st fortnight of September, the weather conditions were good, with plenty of light, so everything was in place for the grapes to reach phenolic ripeness.

-Harvesting of the estate’s 67 hectares began on August 26th for our Beaune Toussaints and Volnay Clos des Chênes parcels, and ended on September 06th for our Savigny reds.
+On the estate’s 67 hectares, harvesting began on 16th September for our Beaune Premier Cru Fèves and Volnay Premier Cru Clos des Chênes parcels and ended on 25th September for our Savigny-Lès-Beaune reds.

-After 5 days’ cold prefermentation maceration, alcoholic fermentation was gentle and regular, without too much punching of the cap, essentially pumping over to gently extract the highest-quality tannins.
-After vatting for almost 20 days, the wines were then transferred to oak barrels for ageing on lees.
+After 5 days’ pre-fermentation cold maceration, the alcoholic fermentation was gentle and regular, with little punching down and mainly pumping over to gently extract the best tannins.
+After vatting for 16 to 20 days, the wines were placed in oak barrels to mature on their lees.

-For the Chardonnays, after manual sorting, pressing and settling, alcoholic fermentation took place in barrel for 10 to 15 days, depending on the terroir.
-Lees stirring is considered on a case-by-case basis, as each cuvée is unique.
+For the chardonnay, after hand-sorting, pressing, and settling, alcoholic fermentation took place in barrel for 10 to 15 days, depending on the terroir.
+Aged on the lees, the lees stirring is done on a case-by-case basis, as each cuvée is unique.

 3- Tasting

-This 2022 vintage will delight the palate in its youth and reach its peak in 4 to 5 years.
+This 2024 vintage is very pleasant in its youth and will reach its peak in 2 to 4 years.

 I would like to receive wine suggestions from Château de Meursault